 Bed bugs spread passively.
 That means they don't crawl out of the wood, across your lawn, up your exterior walls, and squeeze in through cracks.
 They are carried into your home--sometimes by you.

 When bed bugs infest a location, they don't just infest beds.
 They climb around inside items that are transportable, like clothing, pocketbooks, luggage, electronics, bookbags, books, and more.
 They also lay their tiny white eggs in these items, especially in the creases and cracks.
-And, since bed bug eggs do not need the mother bed bug in order to hatch, an infestation can take root from a batch of unattended eggs.
+And, since bed bug eggs do not need the mother bed bug to hatch, an infestation can take root from a batch of unattended eggs.

-The secret to protecting your home from bed bugs is to understand all of the many locations bed bugs can hide and all of the many places bed bugs can be picked up.
+The secret to protecting your home from bed bugs is to understand all of the many locations bed bugs can hide, and all of the many places bed bugs can be picked up.

 Bed Bug Hiding Spots

 - Creases.
 If an object has a crease, bed bugs will tuck themselves right into it or lay their eggs there.

 - Pockets.
 Bed bugs prefer the dark.
 Pockets are the perfect place for these insects to hide.